3 October 2013 at 1.13pm | 12 Comments

 Nineteenth-century French choreographer Marius Petipa created the best-loved and most enduring version of Don Quixote in 1869 for the Bolshoi.
 In spite of its popularity in Russia, the ballet remained largely unknown in the West.
 Nearly a century later Rudolf Nureyev played a significant role in bringing the work to audiences worldwide; Vienna State Opera first staged his production in 1966 and, following revisions for companies internationally, it was eventually performed by The Royal Ballet in 2001.

-Royal Ballet Principal Guest Artist Carlos Acosta, who has danced the virtuoso role of Basilio many times during his career, has brought this classic ballet up to date in a vibrant new production for The Royal Ballet.
-He has collaborated with award-winning West End designers Tim Hatley and Hugh Vanstone, who both make their Royal Opera House debuts with the production.
+Royal Ballet Principal Guest Artist Carlos Acosta has danced the virtuoso role of Basilio many times in his career.
+His colourful production of the ballet – Acosta's first for The Royal Ballet – opened the 2014/15 Season, and was acclaimed by audiences around the world on its cinema broadcast.
+Acosta collaborated with award-winning West End designers Tim Hatley and Hugh Vanstone, who contributed vibrant, eye-popping designs for their Royal Ballet debut.

 Colourful Melodies and Spanish Flair

 Ludwig Minkus’s compositional output includes music for more than twenty Russian ballets, including La Bayadère.
 His score for Don Quixote is considered one of his most successful, and is cheerful, light-hearted and full of Spanish flair.
 Like many 19th-century Russian ballet scores, it has been revised many times since its creation, including in an arrangement for Nureyev’s production by John Lanchbery.
 Acosta’s production uses a new arrangement by Martin Yates, who also conducted the premiere.